aws-samples/ec2-spot-interrupter-cli/README.md

 -tk, --tag-key | Filter instances tag key  [required]
 -tv, --tag-value | Filter instances tag value  [required]
 [-dbi, --duration-before-interruption] | Number of minutes represents the duration after which the Spot instances are interrupted, must be between 2 and 15.
+Default is 2.
 [-c, --count] | Number of instances to interrupt, between 1 and 1000.
+Default is 1.
-[--confirm] | Boolean to auto confirm interruption.
+[--confirm] | Flag to auto confirm interruption.
 [-ir, --iam-role] | ARN of IAM role for FIS.
 [--help] | Show help message.